 You can resize areas by dragging their borders with LMB.
 Move your mouse cursor over the border between two areas, so that the cursor changes to a double-headed arrow, and then click and drag.

-Dragging from area corner outward will join two areas.
+Dragging from an area corner outward will join two areas.
 The area that will be closed gets a dark overlaid arrow.
 You can select which area will be closed by moving the mouse over areas.
 Release the LMB to complete the join.
 If you press Esc or RMB before releasing the mouse, the operation will be aborted.

 Areas to be joined must be the same size (width or height) in the direction you wish to join, otherwise nothing will happen.
 This is so that the combined area remains a rectangle.